 Over the course of the year, your table will expand and contract in very minor ways (perhaps you have experienced a door that gets stuck in its casing in the summertime, and then opens freely in the wintertime), but it will not be a noticeable change.
-That being said, if your furniture is going in a completely unconditioned space (typically a summer home that is unheated in the winter, or a summer home that is not conditioned at all and near the ocean) then you may want to consider a more protective finish, like a lacquer or a polyurethane, which will breathe less.
+That being said, if your furniture is going in a completely unconditioned space (typically a summer home that is unheated in the winter, or a summer home that is not conditioned at all and near the ocean) then you may want to consider a more protective finish, like a lacquer or a polyurethane or a 2k Urethane spray, which will breathe less.

 If your furniture piece is a focal point of a dining space, it is worth noting that furniture oils are beautiful finishes.
 You can't beat the brilliant matte finish.
 It is not shiny like a satin or glossy finish, but it is rich and magnificent.
 Furniture oils are stain and moisture resistant, but they are not completely stain proof.
 Using coaster and place mats is advised.
 We have tested them, and they stand up to hot and cold beverages, and to spills that are wiped up in a timely manner.
 Their arch-nemesis is highly acidic foods that aren't wiped up for an extended period of time.
 Examples of these types of foods are mustard, hot sauce, lime, and red wine/vinegar (so some salad dressings).
 If you have young children who are very messy, you might want to put a table cloth down when they eat, or when you host large gatherings.